aakash-kumar87/Bunnings/README.md

 * The TestNG file created in this project runs the tests on Chrome and Forefox as an example
 * POM is used in this framwork.
 * All the text/labels expected values that needs to be verified are stored in src/main/java com.bunnings.accelarators.ConstantDetails.java
 * A custom log is created for every run using Log4j.
 It uses the dymanic text provided from text scripts and throught the validation methods used to create a readable log for failures.
+The logs are created in logs folder in the root.
+And expample is added.
+* Screenshots of the failures are also taken by the scripts and are stored screeshots folder.
+An expamle is added in screenshot folder.
 * To run the test, Required JDK, JRE, selenium and other jar files are needed.
 * The test is run from TestNG files provided